Mineralogy Extension

 Minerals are naturally occurring, inorganic chemical compounds that form the building blocks of rocks.
 This compositional relationship between rocks and minerals can be extrapolated to formulate a strategy for tackling complex problems by breaking them into smaller, more manageable components.
 We view this task group as the first step toward a larger goal of tackling geology comprehensively.
 Furthermore, we fully anticipate the deliverables created in this task group to be used as a model for future efforts to tackle other areas within the earth sciences, such as petrology and meteoritics.

-The full scope of our digitized scientific collections, including geology, ichthyology, herpetology, malacology, mineralogy, and paleontology is required to achieve a higher level understanding of the interconnections and patterns that define our natural world.
+The full scope of our digitized scientific collections, including geology, ichthyology, herpetology, malacology, mineralogy, and paleontology is required to achieve a higher level of understanding of the interconnections and patterns that define our natural world.
 A critical component to reaching this long-term goal is establishing a common digital language.
 As the flagship organization for the standardization of collections data standards, we hope this task group furthers this global effort by extending the work of TDWG into currently unoccupied scientific collections spaces.

 Summary